 Welterweight "Lethal" Larry Fryers has taken a winding path in his arrival to the pro ranks.
 Fryers picked up the sport at age 10 in his father’s boxing club in Clones, Ireland.
 It took three years before the elder Fryers decided Larry was ready for the ring.

-Canadian middleweight Ronnie “Rocket” Robidoux never planned to be a boxer.
-The 5’ 7” battler started boxing in 2010 intending to move into mixed martial arts.
-However, he excelled at boxing and six years after first strapping on the gloves, he is growing a reputation as a hard hitting, smart fighter, not afraid of backing down.
+Middleweight prospect Ronnie “Rocket” Robidoux never planned to be a boxer.
+He started boxing in 2010 intending to move into mixed martial arts.
+However, he excelled at boxing and six years after first strapping on the gloves, he is growing a reputation as a hard-hitting, smart fighter, with relentless speed and aggression.

 Daniel “El Pantera” Andujo and his father used to spend hours in front of the TV watching fighters from other eras raise their belts.
 Watching boxing together was their way of connecting.
 Julio Cesar Chavez was their favorite.
 After years of seeing “El Gran Campéon Mexicano” on TV, Andujo wanted his turn in the ring.